GWphua/aws-notes/README.md

 ### EC2 Instance Store

-- EC2 Instance Store is a _high-performance hardware disk_ with better I/O performance than [EBS](#elastic-block-store-ebs-volume) volumes
+- EC2 Instance Store is a _high-performance hardware disk_ with better I/O performance than [EBS volumes](#elastic-block-store-ebs-volume).
 - EC2 Instance Store lose their storage if they are stopped ( Ephemeral storage )
   - Risk of data loss if hardware fails
   - Backups and Replications are your responsibility